charmed-kubernetes/jenkins/docs/releases/stable/index.md

 then performing an upgrade to `latest/beta`.
 The tests are parameterized to run on multiple series and with multiple snap channels.

-Before running this job, confirm that the defined variables in the job are:

-* `snap_version` - this release beta snap (e.g. 1.27/beta)
+Before running this job, confirm that the `snap_version` job parameter is set to the appropriate channel for this release (e.g. 1.28/beta).
-* `deploy_snap` - n-1 and n-2 stable snaps (e.g. 1.26/stable, 1.25/stable)

 ### Notify Solutions QA